MyBord/mybord-server/docs/deployment.md

 ### B. Instances

-In addition to hosting our production instance, heroku also holds our development and testing instance.
+In addition to hosting our production instance, heroku also hosts our development and testing instances.

 Each instance is created by creating a new app in heroku.
 We have the following instances: